Contact Us for a Free Consultation (213) 542-0979

 What Ends Up Happening If You Get A Gun Charge, And It's Serious Enough?

-They take away your ability to ever own, use, or possess a weapon again.
-You want to be very careful that if you do have a weapon, that you deal with it lawfully.
-For example, when you're going to transport a weapon you want to make sure that you're transporting it the right way.
-The gun has to be in locked in one area and any ammunition has to be locked in another area.
-If you have the gun and the ammunition together in any way, and the police pull you over, they're going to arrest you.
+They remove your ability to own, use, or possess a weapon again.
+You want to be very careful that if you do have a gun, that you deal with it lawfully.
+For example, when you transport a weapon, you want to ensure you're transporting it correctly.
+The firearm must be locked in one area, and any ammunition must be locked in another.
+If you have the weapon and the ammunition together in any way, and the police pull you over, they're going to arrest you.
 You're potentially facing the loss of your gun rights.

 Who Is Prohibited From Owning Or Possessing A Gun Under California Law?

-Under California law anyone can have a gun in their home.
+Under California law, anyone can have a gun in their home.
 There's nothing wrong with that as long as it's the right type of gun.
-You can't have an assault rifle with the ability to rapidly Load and Reload the gun.
-Anyone who is a felon cannot own, use, or possess a gun or bullets.
-I've had clients get caught with one bullet get arrested and charged.
-The people that cannot have a gun are felons or anybody on criminal probation ordered not to have a gun.
-In other words again if you're in your home and you're not a felon.
+You can't have an assault rifle that can Load and Reload the weapon rapidly.
+A felon cannot own, use, or possess a firearm or bullets.
+I've had clients get caught with one bullet, arrested, and charged.
+The people who cannot have a gun are felons or anybody on criminal probation ordered not to have a gun.
+In other words, again, if you're in your home and you're not a felon.

-If you're in your business you can probably have a gun to protect your business.
-But once you go outside you cannot have a concealed weapon.
-You can't have a weapon that people can see; at least not in the state of California.
+You can probably have a gun to protect your business and your industry.
+But once you go outside, you cannot carry a concealed weapon.
+You can't have a weapon that people can see, at least not in California.
 That's where you get into problems.
-When you have a concealed weapon and the police stop, search you, find a weapon, and then they arrest you.
+When you have a concealed weapon, the police stop, search you, find a gun, and then they arrest you.

-Now, having possession of a weapon doesn't necessarily mean that you will lose your ability to have a weapon.
-It'll depend on what you're charged with; whether it is a felony or a misdemeanor.
-It also depends on what you were doing, what your criminal record looks like, and ultimately how the plea bargain works out between your attorney, the prosecutor, and the judge.
+Now, possessing a weapon doesn't necessarily mean you will lose your ability to have a gun.
+It'll depend on your charges, whether it is a felony or a misdemeanor.
+It also depends on what you are doing, your criminal record, and how the plea bargain works between your attorney, the prosecutor, and the judge.
 The consequences of illegal gun possession in California can be severe.

 As a probationer or a convicted felon, you run a huge risk by living in a home that has a weapon owned by your spouse.
-You yourself could definitely get in trouble.
+You could get in trouble.
 The police get people all the time.
-If a person is on probation and they have team search the person's home and find a weapon.
-Then, because they are living in that home, they will be arrested.
+If a person is on probation, they have a team search the person's home and find a weapon.
+Then, because they live in that home, they will be arrested.
 They will say, “That's not my weapon.
 I don't own that weapon.”
 It doesn't matter.
-You have what's called constructive possession of the weapon; meaning you have access to it.
-They don't want felons having access to weapons.
-They're much more likely to do something violent and dangerous according to law.

 Are Specific Types Of Guns Illegal In Los Angeles, California?